 - Reasonable grounds exist for a claim against each defendant named in the lawsuit

 According to this statute, a reasonable inquiry generally involves obtaining a written and signed opinion from a qualified medical expert in the birth and newborn field.
 In the letter, the medical expert usually must provide their opinion that the patient was injured by an act of negligence by a medical provider, as well as detailed reasons to support their opinion.
 In addition to these stipulations, proper notice typically needs to be given within the initial 90 days following an accident.
-For more information, reach out to a seasoned lawyer.

 What If No Certificate Is Filed?